zsteinkamp/steinkamp.us/pages/posts/2024-02-25_zack-s-no-bull-youtube-list.md

 {% youtube src="https://www.youtube.com/embed/kBdfcR-8hEY?si=7ddicVo8bQ2s6Gv2" title="Justice: What's The Right Thing To Do?
 Episode 01 \"THE MORAL SIDE OF MURDER\"" /%}

+Along with this Justice course, Dr Sandel has many other lectures with different audiences on different topics, but all related in exploring the intersection of society and morality.

+## Anything Feynman

+Does Richard Feynman need introduction?
+A math and physics wizard since an early age, he was tapped to participate in the Manhattan Project as well as the two Space Shuttle disaster investigations.
+His superpower is clarity of vision, cutting through layers of decoration and BS to find the simple truth.

+{% youtube src="https://www.youtube.com/embed/uY-u1qyRM5w" title="Los Alamos From Below" /%}

+He's also known to play bongos at interesting times.

+{% youtube src="https://www.youtube.com/embed/qWabhnt91Uc" title="Feynman PLAYS THE BONGOS" /%}

 ## Ben Eater's Breadboard Computer Series

 I've been a big fan of computers since an early age, but I never really knew how they worked at a deep level until I watched all [40+ videos](https://www.youtube.com/playlist?list=PLowKtXNTBypGqImE405J2565dvjafglHU) where he builds a computer on a breadboard out of basic components, starting with an oscillator (timer) circuit.